 Once you complete the above steps, the policy will be applied immediately, which means you don’t need to restart your computer.

-Also, right-click on an image and selecting “Set as desktop background” will not work.
+Also, right-clicking on an image and selecting “Set as desktop background” will not work.

 If you prefer to modify the Windows Registry to stop changing Windows 10/8/7 desktop background, perform the following recommended steps:-

 Step 1.
-Press the Windows logo + R keys to open the Run command box.
+Press the Windows + R keys to open the Run command box.

 Step 2.
 Type the following command in the Run box and click OK to open the Registry Editor window:-